mjc-school/MJC-School/stage #0/module #3. Java Lang Syntax/content.md

 see if our statement is true or not.

 There are 2 operators which look different from math signs: equals operator (==) and not equals (!=).
-The reason why equals in ava Jconsists of 2 equal signs is because a single one in Java is an **assignment operator**, which, as you've already seen, is used to associate literal with identifier.
+The reason why equals in Java consists of 2 equal signs is because a single one in Java is an **assignment operator**, which, as you've already seen, is used to associate literal with identifier.

 Advanced topics: